nopSolutions/nopCommerce-Docs/en/running-your-store/order-management/shipping-management.md

 ![Shipment List Details](_static/shipping-management/order-shipment-list-details.png)

-If click on View, the **View shipment details** - 2 window will be opened.
+If click on View, the **View shipment details** - second window will be opened.

 In this window you can: